geotools/geotools/docs/user/library/coverage/multidim.rst

 * NetCDF
 * Grib

-Also the module contains a sub-module called coverage-api containing a few classes than can be used for creating a new plugin for another multidimensional raster format.
+Also the module contains a sub-module called ``gt-coverage-api`` containing a few classes than can be used for creating a new plugin for another multidimensional raster format.

 It should be pointed out that the two modules internally use the `Unidata JAVA Libraries <http://www.unidata.ucar.edu/software/thredds/current/netcdf-java/>`_